-Fiscal year 2020 represented our second full fiscal year operating as a dedicated CDMO following our announcement during the second half of fiscal year 2018 that we were discontinuing our drug discovery research and development operations.
-For fiscal year 2020, our executive compensation program is guided by the following philosophies, which were adopted by our Compensation Committee in connection with our transition to a dedicated CDMO:
+Fiscal year 2019 represented our first full fiscal year operating as a dedicated CDMO following our announcement during the second half of fiscal year 2018 that we were discontinuing our research and development operations.
+In connection with this transition of our business, for fiscal year 2019, the Compensation Committee adopted an executive compensation program guided by the following philosophies:

-- Competitive compensation.
+- · Competitive compensation.
 Provide a competitive compensation package that enables us to attract, motivate, retain, and reward superior executive talent. - Linking compensation to performance.
-Foster a pay-for-performance philosophy by tying a significant portion of pay to financial performance as well as other goals that support the creation of sustainable long-term stockholder value. - · Alignment with stockholder interests.
+Foster a pay-for-performance philosophy by tying a significant portion of pay to financial performance as well as other goals that support the creation of sustainable long-term stockholder value. - Alignment with stockholder interests.
 Align our executives' interests with our stockholders through equity compensation.

-In furtherance of the foregoing philosophies, the Compensation Committee determined the elements of our executive compensation program, and their objectives, for fiscal year 2020 as follows:
+In furtherance of the foregoing philosophies, the Compensation Committee has determined the elements of our executive compensation program, and their objectives, for fiscal year 2019 as follows: